sparkle-project/sparkle-project.github.io/documentation/index.md

 * Type `SUUpdater` in the <samp>Class</samp> box of the <samp>Custom Class</samp> section in the inspector.
 * If you'd like, make a "<samp>Check for Updates...</samp>" menu item in the application menu; set its target to the `SUUpdater` instance and its action to `checkForUpdates:`.

+If you are using Sparkle 2.x, `SUUpdater` is a deprecated stub.
+While it is still functional for transitional purposes, new applications will want to use `SPUStandardUpdaterController` in the above steps instead.

 ### 3. Segue for security concerns

 Since Sparkle is downloading executable code to your users' systems, you must be very careful about security.
 To let Sparkle know that a downloaded update is not corrupted and came from you (instead of a malicious attacker), we recommend: